Best Java hosting: which provider offers the most?

 Best Java hosting: final recommendations

-Without a doubt, there are many VPS providers that are more than capable to take care of your Java hosting needs.
+Without a doubt, there are many VPS providers that are more than capable to take care of your Java-supported hosting needs.
 However, based on price, resources, and performance, I’ve narrowed them down to the 5 best options.

 Here’s a quick recap of Java hosts discussed in the article: